replicatedhq/help-center/content/docs/ship/assets/web.md

 Web asset types support multiple HTTP methods and all standard request fields to give you flexibility in pulling HTML content from a private or public URL.

-The following example utilizes an `Authorization` header to `POST` some content `body`.
+The following example utilizes an `Authorization` header to `POST` some content body.
 A `replicated.html` file is created on the installer's workstation containing the response body:

 ```yaml
 assets: